mreseosa/mreseosa/README.md

 - **Frontend:** JavaScript, React.js

 🛠️ **What I Do:**
-- Craft robust and scalable web apps with PHP and Python 🐍
+- Craft robust and scalable web apps with PHP and Laravel
 - Create dynamic and responsive frontends with JavaScript and React.js ⚛️
 - Integrate seamless full-stack solutions that bring all ideas to life 🌟